 The Life Skills Report Card

-The Life Skills Report Card aims to right the score by equipping all persons with a quantitative tool for assessing current Life Skill competencies and tracking progress towards desired goals.
+Raising the Bar: The Life Skills Report Card raises the bar on 21st century Life Skills education by equipping all persons with a quantitative tool for assessing current Life Skill competencies and tracking progress towards desired goals.
 Just as academic report cards vary between cultures and age groups, so too will Life Skills Report Cards.
 We share an example here and invite you to personalize.
-We welcome also translations!
+We welcome also your translations!

-Description: Patterned after traditional academic report cards, the Life Skills Report Card (LSRC) has five main categories: Personal Care, Organizational Skills, Respect for Self and Others, Communication, and Social Skills.
+Description: The Life Skills Report Card (LSRC) has five main categories - representing skills learned in some measure by every human being: Personal Care, Organizational Skills, Respect for Self and Others, Communication, and Social Skills.
 Each category has six subcategories.
+Subcategories are optimal to personalize according to your goals and interests.
 A numerical scale (one being the lowest - five the highest) provides an easy way to chart progress.

-How do I use the Life Skills Report Card?
+How do I use the Life Skills Report Card with Children?
 Update your Life Skills Report Cards on a timetable comparable to academic report cards.
-Every three or four months, print out a copy of a new report card, and ask your kids to grade themselves.
+Every three or four months, print out a copy of a new report card and ask kids to grade themselves.
 Complete your own copy, then compare your results.
 This lets you see where your expectations differ from theirs and future energies are best focused.
 Invite their suggestions when deciding on steps for improvement.

 That which you focus on will flourish.
 It is said it takes seven compliments to counter the impact of one criticism so....remember to spend the bulk of your review time discussing positives, and limit the areas you select for improvement.
-Remember always, change doesn’t happen overnight.
-(When was the last time you changed a bad habit?)
-Acknowledge the difficulty of the journey when your children are changing slowly and look for the times they do make progress, then let them know how much you care and appreciate their efforts.
+Failure is not the opposite of success, it is the soil of success.
+Willingness to error essential courage for every learning curve.
+Praise the journey: "I am learning, you are learning, we are learning."